aka-0x4C3DD/encode-zkML-bootcamp-project/README.md

 ## 🔍 Overview

-This project implements a privacy-preserving emotion analysis system for Bluesky posts using ezKL (Easy Zero-Knowledge Learning).
+This project implements a privacy-preserving emotion analysis system for Bluesky posts using Fully Homomorphic Encryption (FHE).
 It allows users to analyze emotions related to specific questions or topics without revealing the actual posts or the emotion analysis model.
 The system detects 7 distinct emotions (joy, sadness, anger, fear, surprise, disgust, neutral) using a DistilRoBERTa model and visualizes results with interactive charts.

 ## ✨ Features

 - **Advanced Keyword Extraction** using spaCy NLP for better post relevance
 - **Nuanced Emotion Analysis** with DistilRoBERTa detecting 7 emotions
-- **Privacy Protection** using ezKL for zero-knowledge proofs
+- **Privacy Protection** using TenSEAL for Fully Homomorphic Encryption
 - **Interactive Visualizations** with Chart.js
 - **User-Friendly Web Interface** built with Bootstrap
 - **Command-Line Interface** for automated processing